The Best Italian Food in Nashville

-The authentic tastes on every plate at Giovanni Ristorante Bar are not an accident, but a result of using the freshest imported ingredients paired with chef Marco Sedda’s strong knowledge of cooking from his native Italy.
-Sedda brings a wealth of enjoyment to the city’s fine dining scene and has created quite a following with some of the city’s most discriminating palates.
+The authentic tastes on every plate at Giovanni Ristorante Bar are not an accident, but a result of using the freshest imported ingredients paired with the skill and heart of Italian-born chef Giovanni Pinato.
 His entire kitchen team works tirelessly on handmade pastas and perfect Bolognese, as well as intense preparation of their sought-after sauce blends to pair with daily fish specials.

 Items like Dover sole are frequently on the menu with occasional special dinners utilizing rare truffles and squid ink.
 While specials are unique, it’s their staple menu items—comfort dishes (and desserts)—that keep us coming back.
 The very best cheeses, spices and meats are used on everything from the salads to their signature entrees.

 Since it’s opening in 1991, Finezza Italian Bistro has been a family-friendly, local favorite that boasts authentic Italian favorites with genuine customer service to boot.
 Current owner Karen Yerbich considers her customers a second family—so much so that she frames photos of her regulars around the restaurant.
 My personal favorites include the Salmon Affogatti, Ziti Rustica and of course the Tiramisu.
 Each dish shines with fresh quality ingredients complimented by Finezza’s extensive wine list and relaxed ambiance.